SoftFeta/docker-on-arm64/readme.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License, look at LICENSE for more details